fromjasonstuff/fromjason-eleventy/content/blog/My indie web list.md

 [Jump to the list](#the-list)

 At night before bed, I'll bounce around the indie web for a couple hours.
+I used to spend that time on TikTok, but I've slowly moved away from trad-social for a few months now.

 Along the way, I'll bookmark a website, or three, or throw one into to my RSS reader.
+I love it!
+I find new, interesting people all the time.
+Each for a different reasons.

 Maybe I like the person's site design, or I enjoyed a piece they wrote, or whatever.
-I'm just trying to build a feed that lives outside of social media.
+I'm just trying to build a feed that lives outside of Meta and TikTok, you know?

-But, the next time I open my RSS feed, I have no idea who these people are and what they're doing there.
+But, the next time I open Reeder, and I see a site I add just the day before, I have no idea who these people are and what they're doing here.
 Why did I take the time to save them?
+Reeder doesn't seem to have an annotation feature so I never jot down a reason.

 So, this is my half-assed attempt to make note of what I thought was so interesting about said person.

-For now, I'm embedding [a Raindrop collection](https://raindrop.io/JayVee/indie-web-38881876).
-At the moment, there's too much friction between my writing app and publishing a post here (I'm still settling into my new site).
+For now, I'm embedding a Raindrop collection called [Indie Web](https://raindrop.io/JayVee/indie-web-38881876).
+I'd to post natively but at the moment, there's too much friction between my writing app and publishing here (I'm still settling into my new site).
 I don't see myself posting each time I bookmark.

 This temporary process is not ideal either.
 I'll have to add a site to Reeder, then add it again to Raindrop with a note.
 That's way too many steps.
 We'll see how it goes.
 Maybe I'll write an iOS Shortcut or something.